Synthetixio/SIPs/content/sccp/sccp-276.md

 # Abstract

-The contract setup by 1inch is no longer suitable, as it does not have the necessary fusion-mode protections that enforce trade delay.
-A new contract is being created for the atomic exchange offering and is expected to be integrated the coming few days.
+The contract setup by 1inch is no longer suitable for atomic swaps, as it does not have the necessary fusion protections that enforce a trade delay.
+A new contract is being worked on specifically for the atomic exchange offering by the 1inch team and is expected to be integrated the coming few days.

 # Motivation

-The main motivation is to lean against latency attacks where the proposed low fees were proposed with the assumption that fusion trades would be performed.
-Without the latter assurances, the protocol could be exposed to latency attacks.
+The main motivation is to lean against latency attacks where the proposed low fees are not appropriate for non-fusion based trades.
+Hence, reverting access to the previous contract would reduce the change of latency attacks on the protocol.

 # Copyright